felipap/chrome-extensions/WRTracker/README.md

-Chrome Extension that creates a catalog of words searched on wordreference.com.
+Chrome Extension that creates a catalog of words searched on the http://wordreference.com.

 TODOs:
 ------